Generalized principal eigenvalues of elliptic operators and spreading speeds of Fisher-KPP equations in two-scale almost periodic media: Introduction

 The existence and uniqueness of $\lambda(p)$ is promised by the Krein-Rutman theory.
 Then under the condition $c > 0$, the spreading speed in direction $e$ is

 see \cite{berestycki2008asymptotic,freidlin2020wavefront,gartner1979propagation,weinberger2002spreading}.

-In almost periodic settings, as what we have mentioned before, the macroscopic problem \eqref{cellproblem} does not have solutions in the class of almost periodic functions in general \cite{bjerklov2006positive,sorets1991positive}.
-To overcome this difficulty, Berestycki and Nadin \cite{berestycki2012spreading,berestycki2019asymptotic} introduce a new tool, the generalized principal eigenvalues, which is defined as following
+In almost periodic settings, as noted earlier, the operator $\Lcal(p)$ generally may not possess a positive eigenfunction within the class of almost periodic functions \cite{bjerklov2006positive,sorets1991positive}.
+To overcome this difficulty, Berestycki and Nadin \cite{berestycki2012spreading,berestycki2019asymptotic} introduce a new tool, {\bf the generalized principal eigenvalue of $\Lcal(p)$}, which is defined as following

 where